Part of the Estate Agent Software Guide

 10ninety

-10ninety is the only platform in this comparison with published pricing: £70 per month for up to 100 active properties, plus a £100 setup fee.
+10ninety is the only platform in this comparison that actually tells you what it costs upfront: £70 per month for up to 100 active properties, plus a £100 setup fee.
 Cloud-based, covering sales and lettings.
 It supports all major portal feeds.
 For independent agents with under 100 active properties who want a straightforward operational system without enterprise features, 10ninety offers the clearest entry point.

 Product Published pricing AI features Best suited to